HomeState FlowerPennsylvania State Flower–Mountain Laurel

 • It is found in the Appalachian Mountains from Maine to Georgia.

 • The mountain laurel has leathery, dark green leaves and produces white or pink flowers in the spring.
+These can be easily found via Wynnewood flower delivery, PA.

 • The mountain laurel is the state flower of both Connecticut and Pennsylvania.